 Judge Lamz was raised in Slidell.
 From humble beginnings, he worked diligently to first earn his law degree from Loyola University Law School and then to establish a respected, flourishing law practice before his election as Judge of City Court of Slidell.

 As an adult, Judge Lamz has been vitally involved in the Slidell community, active in a number of civic and community organizations.
 As he was raising his son Jimmy, Judge Lamz was well-known as a committed volunteer with youth sports organizations.
 In fact, this commitment to the betterment of the youth of our community is one of the driving reasons he sought to become Judge.
-As Judge, he has improved and expanded services to youthful offenders, whether in Juvenile Drug Court, through his use of innovative alternative sentencing and treatment for non-violent young offenders or through his advocacy of improvements in the Florida Parishes Juvenile Detention Center (FPJDC).
+As Judge, he has improved and expanded services to youthful offenders through his use of innovative alternative sentencing and treatment for non-violent young offenders and through his advocacy of improvements in the Florida Parishes Juvenile Detention Center (FPJDC).

 As City Court Judge, he has established accounting and other workplace efficiencies to assure the Court remains within budget while the number of cases soared to historical levels in the post-Katrina years.
 Visitors to City Court of Slidell benefit from the courtesy and respect they receive from all employees of the Court, thanks to the special emphasis from Judge Lamz.
 Another hallmark of his years on the bench has been the manner in which Judge Lamz supports and protects victims’ rights.